Free Fundraiser Charity Donation Tickets for Broadway Shows and TV Shows in the New York City and how to get them.

 Charity Events Have A Poor Attendance Record

-TV shows also aren't very good at giving people concrete dates for when they can actually come to a taping because most of them do not affirm their booking until just a few weeks in advance.
-Furthermore, the TV shows in New York City have discovered that any tickets they give to charities have only a 20% chance of actually being used, which is much worse than a random giveaway chance, which is at 50%.
+TV shows also aren't very good at giving people concrete dates for when they can actually come to a taping because most of them do not confirm their booking until just a few weeks in advance.

 Problems Auctioning TV Show Tickets At Your Fundraiser Event